Rujumbura

 Rujumbura was one of the six independent kingdoms which was established after the fall of the Kingdom of Mpororo in 1752 in present day Rukungiri, south western Uganda.
-It was ruled by an Omukama from the Beene Kirenzi sub-clan of the Bashambo.
+It was ruled by an Omukama from the Beene Kirenzi sub-clan of the Abashambo.

 It is more associated with Kigezi than Ankole.
-Efforts to bring it under Bahinda rule of Ankole in the early 1900s remained futile due to the effective resistance of the Rujumbura people under Omukama Makobore of the Bashambo clan.
+Efforts to bring it under Bahinda rule of Ankole in the early 1900s remained futile due to the effective resistance of the Rujumbura people under Omukama Makobore of the Abashambo clan.

-The short-lived Rujumbura kingdom was ruled by the following kings:
+Rujumbura kingdom was ruled by the following kings: